Woodside Native Reforestation Project - Phase 10

 Project Information:

-Woodside Native Reforestation Project - Phase 10 is an environmental planting project located across multiple sites in the Western Australian Wheatbelt, spanning from approximately 200km north-northeast of Perth near the town of Wubin, to 280km east-northeast of Perth near Westonia.
-It was registered in February 2026 and covers 1246.53 ha.
+Woodside Native Reforestation Project - Phase 10 is an environmental and mallee planting project located across multiple sites in the Western Australian Wheatbelt, with major parcels situated within the Moora local government area roughly 170km north of Perth, and extending to coordinates further east.
+It was registered on February 17, 2026, and covers a total project area of 1246.53 hectares.

-This project specifically establishes permanent plantings consisting of mallee eucalypt species and a mix of native tree and shrub species that are local to the planting areas.
-The species mix is carefully selected to reflect the natural structure and composition of the local native vegetation community.
-This provides a significant ecological benefit by restoring local biodiversity alongside carbon sequestration efforts managed by the proponent, Woodside Energy Carbon (Services) Pty Ltd.
+This project establishes permanent plantings of mallee eucalypt species alongside a mix of native trees and shrubs that are local to the area.
+The chosen species mix is carefully designed to reflect the natural structure and composition of the local native vegetation community.
+As the "Phase 10" designation indicates, this project is part of a much larger, ongoing carbon offset rollout by Woodside Energy across the state; for instance, Phase 4 of this reforestation initiative was registered back in May 2023.
+To facilitate these ongoing developments, the project proponent, Woodside Energy Carbon (Services) Pty Ltd, works alongside local authorities, such as submitting planning proposals for plantation forestry and reforestation to the Shire of Moora.